If the prospect of setting up your MN contractor business is exciting but a little overwhelming, this is the post for you.

 Business insurance protects your business and assets if someone gets hurt or property is damaged.

-Does every contractor in Minnesota need to be licensed?
+Does every contractor in the state need an MN contractors license?
 Not exactly everyone, but pretty close to it.
 Let’s run through a few scenarios.

 Now that you’ve been briefed on your state’s rules around contractor licensing, let’s get the process started, shall we?
-Here are the Minnesota contractor license requirements and steps you should be aware of.
+Here are the MN contractor license requirements and steps you should be aware of.

 Since license exams are meant to test someone on the specialties they wish to work in, there are different exams for unique skills.
 The exam and application process is similar for all specialties.
 Still, you will need to take the correct exam for your specialty.